 (To increase cash and record miscellaneous revenue for the canceled warrant.
-IF THE AMOUNT OF THE

-CANCELED WARRANT IS MATERIAL, record the revenue using 6100 Prior Period Revenue Adjustments.)
+IF THE AMOUNT OF THE CANCELED WARRANT IS MATERIAL, record the revenue using 6100 Prior Period Revenue Adjustments.)

+Fund which recorded the expenditure

 Debit: 402 Revenues

+Credit: 101 Cash

 Revenue Subsidiary Ledger

-Miscellaneous Revenue